Mystical Machu Picchu through clouds

 Diamox

-There has been a lot of research on Diamox that shows is that it has been reasonably well proven to be helpful in avoiding AMS by speeding up the acclimatisation process.
+There has been a lot of research on Diamox that shows that it has been reasonably well proven to be helpful in avoiding AMS by speeding up the acclimatisation process.
 In the UK it is a prescription drug which must be prescribed by a doctor, but some doctors are reluctant to prescribe it.
 The concern is that by taking Diamox, people believe that they are immune from AMS and can ignore the symptoms.
 In reality, although Diamox can help prevent the symptoms, should symptoms still develop it means that you are not acclimatising and you have to take notice.
-Diamox is taken before you start the trek to prevent altitude sickness, not once symptoms have developed.
+Diamox is taken before you start treking to prevent altitude sickness, not once you are on the mountain and symptoms have developed.

 Malaria

-There is no risk of malaria in Cuzco or on our treks due to the altitude.
+There is no risk of malaria in Cuzco or on the Inca Trail due to the altitude.
 However, there is a risk of malaria in rural areas of Peru below 2,000m.
 This would include Tambopata National Park, so if you are planning an extension to the Amazon Rainforest, you need to plan anti-malarial medication for this part of your trip.
 In addition to taking medication, we would recommend you take every precaution to prevent mosquito bites by wearing long-sleeved trousers and shirts at dusk and dawn when the mosquitos are active, and by using a DEET based mosquito repellent.
+If you are planning on taking Diamox, please let your doctor know, as daily malaria tablets taken alongside Diamox can cause an upset stomach and nausea.
+A weekly malaria tablet may be a better option, but you would need to discuss this with your doctor.

 Dehydration